 Data-Based Decision Making

-According to a PwC study of more than 1,000 business leaders, corporations which are heavily dependent on data to make decisions are three times more likely to significantly improve decision-making and overall business outcomes .
+According to a PwC study of more than 1,000 business leaders, corporations that are heavily dependent on data to make decisions are three times more likely to significantly improve decision-making and overall business outcomes .

 The use of data and effective data systems allow for larger volumes of information to be collected, analyzed, visualized and conceptualized quickly when it matters.